 - 1. Pick and record a length for the pendulum. - 2.
-Pick and record a θ for the pendulum. - 3.
-Pick a starting value of M. - 4.
-Release the object and determine the period.
+Pick and record a $\theta$ for the pendulum. - 3.
+Pick a starting value of M.

-5. Choose larger values of M and repeat (for at least 5 different masses).

-6. Try to quantify the dependence on the mass of the pendulum bob.
+- 4. Release the object and determine the period. - 5.
+Choose larger values of M and repeat (for at least 5 different masses).
+Remember not to change the length while you change the mass. - 6.
+Try to quantify the dependence on the mass of the pendulum bob.